Fadoli/dandere2x/README.md

-# Dandere2x - Fast Waifu2x Video Upscaling
+# Tremeschin's Dandere2x optimization branch

-Dandere upscales a video using a project based on a Neural Network called Waifu2x with many techniques to speed up this process like block matching, frame compression and multiprocessing.
+First of all, this readme is not intended to be short but a general purpose explanation and overview of Dandere2x in my Linux testings for a _potential_ future merge or usage with the master branch (maybe a separate markdown file for Linux users).
+Mostly for documentation.

+I've been working with aka_katto (the creator of D2X) really close in the last few weeks just after the Linux beta version came out since I don't have a Windows rig or a spare HDD on giving suggestions and reviewing the code as well as making little optimizations and simplifications on the code part.

-First of all, you shouldn't be running dandere2x if by any chance you don't have a somewhat decent GPU or a really good CPU for longer videos.
+You really shouldn't be running dandere2x if by any chance you don't have a somewhat decent GPU or a really good CPU for longer videos or high resolutions.
 It'll litteraly take forever in a slow/medium CPU only system or on a slow GPU one.
 For short videos you can try using it and it'll probably work just fine, just keep an eye on the RAM usage, FFMPEG likes to eat it a bit when multithreaded in mass like dandere2x does.

-## Tremeschin's optimization branch
+Keep in mind I'm a casual/hobbyist programmer and I make mistakes like any other human being.

+## Dandere2x - Fast Waifu2x Video Upscaling

+Dandere upscales a video using a project based on a Neural Network called Waifu2x with many techniques to speed up this process like block matching, frame compression and multiprocessing.

 I'll be testing this Linux only but might work fine on Windows OS everything I do, trying to keep it OS and distro agnostic as much as possible.